berkeman/glansigt/_posts/2019-06-28-image_processing.markdown

 ---
 layout: post
-title:  "Parallel Image Processing using the Accelerator Part 1:  The Basics"
+title:  "Parallel Image Processing using the Accelerator:  The Basics"
 date:   2019-06-28 00:00:00
 categories: processing
 ---